 CRA Appeals for Tax Reassessments

 A CRA reassessment is not the final step in a tax dispute.
-As a taxpayer, you have the right to appeal your reassessment to CRA Appeals by filing a Notice of Objection.
-This is an early opportunity to set up your case for success at the Tax Court of Canada, so how you structure your Notice of Objection is crucial.
+As a taxpayer, you have the right to challenge your reassessment by filing a Notice of Objection with the CRA’s Appeals division.
+This early step is an opportunity to position your case for success at the Tax Court of Canada, so how you structure your Notice of Objection is crucial.

 5 Steps of Notice of Objection Process